About the course

 How school placements work

 On this route, you will be employed by one of our partner schools but will also benefit from half a term's experience in a contrasting school.
 From the beginning, you will be treated like a member of staff and will attend staff meetings and training days.
-You will be in school from the first day of the school year to the last so you will feel part of the team from the outset and we will equip you with skills in lesson planning and behaviour management, before your teaching commences.
+You will be in school from the first day of the school year to the last so you will feel part of the team from the outset and we will equip you with skills in lesson planning and behaviour management.

-You will be teaching pupils in both KS3 and KS4 during the year in one of our 15 partner schools.
-The Partnership is an accredited ITT provider currently working with the following schools: Bower Park Academy, The Brittons Academy, Harris Rainham Academy, The Coopers Company and Coborn School, Campion School, The Drapers' Academy, Emerson Park Academy, The Frances Bardsley Academy, Hall Mead School, Hornchurch High School, Marshalls Park Academy, Redden Court School, Royal Liberty School, The Sacred Heart of Mary Girls' School and Sanders School.
+You will be teaching pupils from age 11-16 ( KS3 and KS4) during the year in one of our 15 partner schools.
+The Partnership is an accredited ITT provider and we are currently working with the following schools: Abbs Cross Academy, Bower Park Academy, Harris Rainham, Campion School, The Coopers Company and Coburn School, The Drapers' Academy, Emerson Park Academy, The Frances Bardsley Academy, Hall Mead School, Hornchurch High School, Marshalls Park Academy, Redden Court School, Royal Liberty School, The Sacred Heart of Mary Girls' School and Sanders School.

-The long established nature of the Partnership ensures you will be placed in a school and a department where HTTPP can be confident you will thrive.
+The long established nature of the Partnership ensures you will be placed in a school and a department where HTTP can be confident you will thrive.

 Financial support isn’t available for this course because it comes with a salary.